arseniivanov/arseniivanov/README.md

 - 💞️ I’m looking to collaborate on projects in applied mathematics.
 - 📫 How to reach me - email: arseni_mars97@hotmail.com

-My website can at: https://arseniivanov.github.io/
+My website can be found here: https://arseniivanov.github.io/

 <!---
 arseniivanov/arseniivanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.